 Hours each day will vary depending upon the rotation.
 You will usually be scheduled to work the same hours as your preceptor.
 A typical schedule in the clinical area would be 8 AM – 4:30 PM.
 Administrative rotations will vary depending upon the learning experience.
 You will be working some week-ends during the program—primarily during administrative staff relief.
 Homework assignments are completed in addition to the time spent in the units.

 Many interns live with friends or relatives and commute to the hospital.
 Those interns who need to rent housing in the area usually share apartments.
 Information on living areas and interns needing roommates will be provided after you have accepted an appointment at Ingalls.

 Are graduates of the program able to pass the CDR Exam and find employment after graduation?

-Ninety-eight percent of all of our graduates have successfully passed the CDR Registration examination and all graduates of our program have found employment in dietetics after graduation.
+Ninety-nine percent of all of our graduates have successfully passed the CDR Registration examination and all graduates of our program have found employment in dietetics after graduation.
 We are very proud of this record.

 Does Ingalls provide graduate credit?

 No, Ingalls does not provide graduate credit.

 Medical Nutrition Therapy and Food Service Management